Kami Sonkurai 299.20 km Camp - Thailand

 There were many deaths after survivors from Chaungghla-ya or Changaraya No. 5 Camp 300.90 km camp moved in.
 (Changaraya No. 5 Camp had been occupied by British and 500 Burmese coolies.
 On second night, 2 cases of cholera were reported – however cholera had taken a firm grip within a week.) .
 The British lost 1/3 of their men to cholera.

 Major Bruce Hunt reported the prevalence and grave concern of cholera up and down the line.

 On 8 June 1943 Capt .R.
 Swartz, 2/26th Battalion was sent from Shimo Sonkurai Camp to take over command from Capt.
 Allan who had fallen ill.
-The number of sick had now soared to 216 and seven of the eleven diagnosed cholera patients had died; including WX8250 Frank Haldane who died on 4 June 1943, aged 35 years.
+The number of sick had now soared to 216 and seven of the eleven diagnosed cholera patients had died; including WX8250 Frank Habert, 2/4th, who died on 4 June 1943, aged 35 years.

 The average daily figure for the number of men for construction work on the rail link during June and July never rose above 90.

 Capt.
-Swartz engaged in some camp reorganisation including setting up a hospital at the end of the huts for the non-cholera patients.
-The only medical stores on site were those that had been brought up with the ‘F’ Force column from Non Pladuk.
+Swartz engaged in some camp reorganisation including setting up a hospital at the end of the huts for non-cholera patients.
+The only medical stores on site were those that had been brought up with ‘F’ Force column from Non Pladuk.

 By mid-June the cholera epidemic had been beaten but not before 15 deaths from 35 diagnosed patients.